prakashalamanda/GlassLewis_StockExchange/README.md

 - Paste the Bearer token generated from the Swagger page in the text area
 - Click on 'Get Company details' button to retrieve the company collection

-<b>Note - We can also test this from API tools like Postman etc.,</b>
+<b>Note - We can also test this from API tools like Postman etc.,</b> Thank you!

-Thank you